 This refers to the health care benefits that state or federal law say must be included in health care plans.
 Mandated health insurance benefit laws may require plans to cover substance abuse treatment or maternity services; cover treatment by providers like chiropractors, acupuncturists, and midwives; or include dependents and domestic partners.

 This is the most you’ll pay for expenses covered by the plan in a calendar year.
 If you reach your deductible, insurance will begin paying some expenses covered by the plan.
-If you hit your out-of-pocket maximum, it will pay all expenses covered by the plan.
+If you hit your out-of-pocket maximum, insurance will pay all expenses covered by the plan.
 (Monthly premiums don’t count toward your out-of-pocket maximum or deductible.)

 This is when you seek out services from providers who aren’t in your HMO’s or PPO’s network.
 Usually, HMOs will only pay for care received within its network.
 If you’re in a PPO plan, you will have to pay more to receive services outside the PPO’s network.